benhubsch/Reddit-Translation-Bot/README.md

 # Reddit Translation Bot

-A bot that translates the text of any post or comment when called.
+A bot that translates the text of any post or comment when called from any language to any language.

 ## Table of Contents